 - Release all but the Option key after you hear the second startup chime.

 If the volume still won't boot, it may be impossible for your firmware to detect your enclosure (despite that macOS, once booted and having access to far more device drivers, can see the enclosure just fine).
 The Golden Litmus Test for bootability would be to install macOS directly onto the volume.
 If the macOS Installer fails to make the disk bootable, then your external device will not function as a startup device.

 The backup volume starts to boot the Mac, but fails to get to the Finder, or the Mac reboots and boots from the internal disk

 If your backup volume showed up in the Startup Manager, and you selected it and proceeded with the startup process, but...

-The Apple logo and a progress indicator appears, but the startup process never completes (and perhaps the Mac reboots from the internal disk): There may be an extension conflict at play, or a compatibility issue specific to the enclosure.
+The Apple logo and a progress indicator appears, but the startup process never completes (and perhaps the Mac reboots from the internal disk): There may be an storage driver conflict at play, or a compatibility issue specific to the enclosure.

 - Choose "About This Mac" from the Apple menu to verify that your Mac really did not boot from the volume that you selected